-At the entrance on the north wall there are graphic images of Greek, St. Andrew's and Orthodox crosses, as well as a sign in the form of reverse letter F and sign consisting of geometric shapes: square at the top and an equilateral triangle shown top down" [ARTUIKH VADIM, 2006: 8-9].
+At the entrance on the north wall, there are graphic images of Greek, St. Andrew's, and Orthodox crosses, as well as a sign in the form of reverse letter F and a sign consisting of geometric shapes: square at the top and an equilateral triangle shown top-down" [ARTUIKH VADIM, 2006: 8-9].

 A scheme of the cave rooms with designated signs on the walls and signs themselves, which places in the cave are designated by numbers.